Use Self-Managed Encryption Keys with Tableflow

 Tableflow supports self-managed encryption keys (also known as BYOK) to enable organizations in sensitive industries to take advantage of Tableflow while meeting compliance requirements for data-at-rest encryption.
-With self-managed encryption key support, Tableflow can read from clusters with self-managed encryption keys and write to storage options with self-managed encryption keys, including both Confluent Managed Storage and Bring Your Own Storage (BYOS).
-Choose one storage configuration based on your needs; encryption key requirements and setup steps differ.
+With self-managed encryption key support, Tableflow can read from clusters with self-managed encryption keys and write to storage options with self-managed encryption keys, including Confluent Managed Storage and Bring Your Own Storage (BYOS).

-This section covers encryption behavior, limitations, and validation procedures for Tableflow with self-managed encryption keys.
+This topic covers encryption behavior, limitations, and validation procedures for Tableflow with self-managed encryption keys.

 Confluent Managed Storage encryption